HipGraph/GNNShap/README.md

 ./run_gnnshap_experiments.sh
 ```

+- _We ran experiments on a GPU with 24GB of memory.
+You may need to adjust `batch_size`
+and `num_samples` parameters if you have less GPU memory._
+- _The first run might take some time: it needs to compile the Cuda code._

 For individual dataset experiments, an example is provided below:
 ```bash
 python run_gnnshap.py --dataset Cora --num_samples 25000 --sampler GNNShapSampler